UCSBCarpentry/CustomLibraryBash/_episodes/05-counting-mining.md

 {: .bash}

-This script looks in both of the defined files and exports any lines containing the whole word `revolution` (without regard to case) to the specified `.csv` file.
+This script looks in both of the defined files and exports any lines containing the whole word `spatial` (without regard to case) to the specified `.csv` file.

 We can show the difference between the files we created.